Lord Kitchener (calypsonian)

-Aldwyn Roberts HBM DA (18 April 1922 – 11 February 2000), better known by the stage name Lord Kitchener (or "Kitch"), was a Trinidadian calypsonian.
+Aldwyn Roberts (18 April 1922 – 11 February 2000), better known by the stage name Lord Kitchener (or "Kitch"), was a Trinidadian calypsonian.
 He has been described as "the grand master of calypso" and "the greatest calypsonian of the post-war age".

 Early life

 Roberts was born in Arima, Trinidad and Tobago, the son of a blacksmith, Stephen, and housewife, Albertha.
 He was educated at the Arima Boys Government School until he was 14, when his father died, leaving him orphaned.
 His father had encouraged him to sing and taught him to play the guitar, and he became a full-time musician.